What cultural faux pas should I try to avoid making in Dangriga?

 - Are healthcare and health insurance expensive in Dangriga?

-- What are emergency services like in Dangriga?
+- What are the visa & residency requirements in Dangriga?

 What cultural faux pas should I try to avoid making in Dangriga?